 Skip to main content

-• Ensure that Klipper and Moonraker are already installed on your system, and you can access the Klipper web interface (such as Mainsail or Fluidd) via browser.
+• Ensure your system has Klipper and Moonraker installed and that you can access Klipper's web interface (such as Mainsail or Fluidd) via a browser.

-• Before getting started, ensure you have SSHed into your Raspberry Pi.
-To confirm your system version, run the following command:
+• Before starting, please ensure you have SSH access to your Raspberry Pi.
+To confirm your system version, execute the following command:

 cat /etc/os-release

-• You should see an output similar to PRETTY_NAME="Debian GNU/Linux 12 (bookworm)".
+• You should see output similar to PRETTY_NAME="Debian GNU/Linux 12 (bookworm)".

-• If you are using a different system, you may still refer to the installation instructions below; some commands might not apply, so please adjust accordingly.
+• If you are using a different system, you can also refer to the tutorial below for installation.
+Some commands may not apply, so please adjust accordingly.

 Wiring